 Kids have freedom in this town.
 They walk, ride bikes and hang out – just like I did growing up.

-Stop by the Unikkaarvik Visitor Centre to get all the tourism information you need to do the city justice but also to check out the cultural and life size wildlife displays.
+When you’re visiting Iqaluit be sure to stop by the Unikkaarvik Visitor Centre.
+Not only can you get all the tourism information you need to do the city justice, but it’s fun to check out the cultural and life size wildlife displays.

-Interestingly they also rent bikes – which would allow you to cover that much more ground on an airport layover.
+Interestingly the centre also rent bikes – which would allow you to cover that much more ground on an Iqaluit airport layover.

-There were Canada Day celebrations in full swing – more of a weekend event than a one day affair.
+There were Canada Day celebrations in full swing in Iqaluit and they were more of a weekend event than a one day affair.
 We came across this young woman modeling clothes made of seal fur.
-Before you get indignant I’d say visit the place and you’ll have an understanding why seal fur and not leather from cows is used.
+Before you get indignant, I’d say visit the place and you’ll have an understanding why seal fur and not leather from cows is used.